Name: Thomas Roskop

 Coming into education mid-career, he began teaching math but wanted to put his skills to use. â€śI was a math professor with a desire to give back to the engineering community,â€ť Roskop remembers. â€śI wanted to help create colleagues with who I could collaborate in the future.â€ť

-At CCM, Roskop teaches various courses in the Mechanical Engineering Technology and Engineering Science programs in the state-of-the-art Advanced Manufacturing and Engineering Center.
+At CCM, Roskop teaches various courses in the Mechanical Engineering Technology and Engineering Science programs in the state-of-the-art Advanced Manufacturing and Engineering Center (AMEC).

 Students have the opportunity to consult and collaborate with Roskop and other engineering professors on different projects such as the High School Students United with NASA to Create Hardware (HUNCH) program.
 HUNCH participants are high school students who are enrolled in the Engineering Technology: Design and Prototyping Shared-Time Program â€“ a joint program with Morris County Vocational School District.
 High school junior and senior students take college classes at CCM while actively contributing to the manufacture, design, and prototyping of various materials astronauts need on the International Space Station.
 The students also are able to add â€śNASA Contractorâ€ť to their resumes.